Best For: Physicians and dentists who want to buy or refinance a primary residence with less than 20% down.

 Bank of America Physician Loan Highlights

-- Can be used for purchase or refinance
+- Use the loan for a primary residence purchase or refinance

 Click here to compare all physician mortgage programs in your state!